I have sensitive skin and am always on the lookout for products that won't irritate it.

 If you, like me, have been blessed with sensitive skin, you probably struggle to find a body lotion that doesn't cause irritation.

-You may think I am being facetious when I say "blessed," but really I do think sensitive skin is a good thing.
-Skin is the body's first line of defence and having a sensitive skin means you're much less likely to coat your body in a layer of harsh chemicals that could be harmful to your system.
-Although you might imagine that anything manufactured for your skin will not contain anything harmful to humans, but some toiletries contain a long list of chemicals that have either been proven to be carcinogenic or that cause concern.
+You may think I am being facetious when I say "blessed," but I really do think sensitive skin is a good thing.
+Skin is the body's first line of defense and having sensitive skin means you're much less likely to coat your body in a layer of harsh chemicals that could be harmful to your system.
+Although you might imagine that anything manufactured for your skin will not contain anything harmful to humans, some toiletries contain a long list of chemicals that have either been proven to be carcinogenic or that cause concern.

 Ingredients That Irritate Sensitive Skin

 While what irritates my skin may not be what irritates yours, there are some ingredients known to frequently cause irritation or sensitivity.
-For instance most of us should use mineral sunscreens instead of chemical, and perfume (often listed as parfum) in a product is likely to cause irritation.
-Many preservatives also affect sensitive skin and so for that reason it is best to buy organic or preservative free products.
+For instance, most of us should use mineral sunscreens instead of chemicals, and perfume (often listed as parfum) in a product is likely to cause irritation.
+Many preservatives also affect sensitive skin and so for that reason, it is best to buy organic or preservative-free products.

 Essential Oils and Sensitive Skin